Nutrition facts label: United States

-Description

-In the United States, the Nutritional Facts label lists the Daily Value (%DV) or the percentage supplied in a serving (portion) or an entire package that is recommended to be met or not to exceed in the daily American diet.
-A footnote on the label states that the % Daily Value (DV) refers to the percent each nutrient “contributes to a daily diet” and that “2,000 calories a day is used for general nutrition advice.”
+In the United States, the Nutritional Facts label lists the Daily Value (%DV) or the percentage supplied in a serving (portion) or an entire package that is recommended to be met or not exceeded in the daily American diet.
+A footnote on the label states that the % Daily Value (DV) refers to the percent each nutrient "contributes to a daily diet" and that "2,000 calories a day is used for general nutrition advice."

 With certain exceptions, such as baby foods and infant formula, the following Daily Values are used.
 These are called Reference Daily Intake (RDI) values and were originally based on the highest 1968 Recommended Dietary Allowances (RDA) for each nutrient in order to assure that the needs of all age and sex combinations were met.
 These are older than the current RDA of the Dietary Reference Intake.
 For vitamin C, vitamin D, vitamin E, vitamin K, calcium, phosphorus, magnesium, and manganese, the current highest RDAs are up to 50% higher than the older Daily Values used in labeling, whereas for other nutrients the recommended needs have gone down.
 A side-by-side table of the old and new adult Daily Values is provided at Reference Daily Intake.
 As of October 2010, the only micronutrients that are required to be included on all labels are vitamin A, vitamin C, calcium, and iron.
 To determine the nutrient levels in the foods, companies may develop or use databases, and these may be submitted voluntarily to the U.S. Food and Drug Administration (FDA) for review.

 Additionally, there is a requirement for ingredients to be listed in order from highest to lowest quantity, according to their weight.
 This requirement has some flexibility during the COVID-19 pandemic.

 The label was mandated for most food products under the provisions of the 1990 Nutrition Labeling and Education Act (NLEA), per the recommendations of the FDA.
-It was one of several controversial actions taken during the tenure of FDA Commissioner, Dr. David Kessler.
-The law required food companies to begin using the new food label on packaged foods beginning May 8, 1994.
-(Meat and poultry products were not covered by NLEA, though the U.S. Department of Agriculture proposed similar regulations for voluntary labeling of raw meat and poultry.
+It was one of several controversial actions taken during the tenure of FDA Commissioner Dr. David Kessler.
+The law required food companies to begin using the new food label on packaged foods beginning May 8, 1994 (meat and poultry products were not covered by NLEA, though the U.S. Department of Agriculture proposed similar regulations for voluntary labeling of raw meat and poultry).
 Foods labeled before that day could use the old label.
-This appeared on all products in 1995.
-The old label was titled "Nutrition Information Per Serving" or simply, "Nutrition Information".
+The old "voluntary" FDA nutrition label had been introduced in the 1970s, and was titled "Nutrition Information Per Serving" or simply, "Nutrition Information".
+The 1990s revised "Nutrition Facts" label would appear on all products in 1995.